thomasfl/surveyinvite.js/README.md

      });
 ```

-SurveyInvitations can also take a list of options, making it possible to have one single configuration file for different survey invitations to on a site.
+SurveyInvitations can also take an array of options, making it possible to have one single configuration file for different survey invitations to on a site.

 # Using lightbox, greybox, fancybox #